 In 2019, a federal judge in Washington State ruled against Amazon in favor of the contract truck drivers who were looking to proceed with a class action lawsuit against Amazon.
 “Plaintiffs say that although they are contract truck drivers, they are required to undergo unpaid company training and are subject to company rules–like an employee.
 Amazon issues specific instructions on how and where to deliver packages, dictates the delivery order and specified routes.
 If drivers miss scheduled shifts or fail to follow company policy, plaintiffs say they are subject to termination.”

 It’s also important to note that employment status is becoming a major part of retention for workers – in fact, household workers increasingly want to be properly classified as W-2 employees for their own benefit.
-The labor market is changing rapidly due to the COVID-19 pandemic and other market forces, and it’s not uncommon for workers to make proper employment classification a requirement when beginning a new job.
+The labor market is changing rapidly, and it’s not uncommon for workers to make proper employment classification a requirement when beginning a new job.
 Increasing levels of knowledge and attention paid to these issues means that more workers will not stand for arrangements that may someday put their tax liability at risk, and states are taking workers’ sides more and more often.

 Ultimately, the person who is hiring the worker has the burden of proving that the worker is not an employee.
 Many states are beginning to implement laws stating that all workers are employees unless explicitly proven otherwise, and that contractor status must be proven in writing.

 WHEN IN DOUBT, SEEK GUIDANCE FROM AN EXPERT